Skip to main content

 Outline Of Syllabus

-An individual assignment leading to the design and development of an original system or device and involving multi-disciplinary skills.
-The overall theme of the project will be provided by the employer, and approved by the academic module leader who will assist in project supervision and monitoring.
-Assessment of the project, undertaken by the academic supervisor and a second academic examiner, is via presentations, demonstrations and a final report.
+An individual project leading to the design and development of an original system or device and involving multi-disciplinary skills.
+The overall theme of the project will be provided by the academic supervisor who will assist in project monitoring.
+Assessment of the project, undertaken by the academic supervisor and a second academic examiner, is via demonstrations and a final report.

 Teaching Methods